 If you've planned an extensive white paper, for example, create a landing page for it explaining your idea and the possible content.
 Give users the chance to leave their email address at the end.
 This way, you not only validate your idea but also collect readers before you even start writing.

 Added bonus: You can in turn ask these prospects what information they'd like to see in the whitepaper.
 You'll get more data to improve your idea.
 It can even make sense to advertise this landing page on a trial basis, for example with ads on Facebook or Google.
 Using an A/B test, you can also test whether some formulations work better than others.

 Among content experts, good planning is more important today than ever before.
 The amount of content on offer is simply overwhelming.
 You're no longer going to win customers with just any old texts, graphics, or videos you've thrown together.
 On that note, it's not about writing the longest article you possibly can.
 Especially for your target group, a series of shorter articles might be the right thing.
 Or a video series or a PDF download or an Instagram Story...

 Ultimately, you'll have to experiment with your content ideas and formats.
 It's usually not enough to simply copy the approach of others.
 After all, you never know how suitable someone else's approach is going to be for you.
 In fact, you often don't even know whether your competitor has really been successful either as they're unlikely to publish their key metrics, e.g. their turnover.

-Experimenting here can also mean you plan several formats for one and the same topic from the outset.
-If you have a detailed article for your Corporate blog you can also make a video for YouTube or a free webinar (and publish your slides on Slideshare afterwards).
-That way, you'll not only have multiple uses for your work, you're also increasing the chances your content will be discovered.
+Experimenting here can also mean that you plan several formats for one and the same topic from the outset.
+If you've written an in-depth article for your corporate blog, you can also turn it into a video for YouTube or a free webinar (and post your slides on Slideshare afterwards).
+This way, you've not only repurposed your work multiple times.
+You've also made it more likely that your content will be discovered.